Archive for the 'auditions' Category

 The part that I thought was less interesting, I didn’t really prepare much at all.
 This was my big strategy – I’ll do the less interesting part badly so they’ll give me the other part.
 Ah huh.
 But what happens is, when I read, the essence of nonchalance comes across totally natural, so I get the part I was less interested in.
 Weird right?

 I can’t believe I did this to myself.
 I should have thrown off the part I really wanted and tried really really hard on the part I didn’t want.
 Then I would have gotten the part I wanted.
+Is this giving you a headache?

 This is an example of the psychological fine line actors deal with all the time.
 You need to care about the work and kinda not care about whether you get the part or not.